pariterre/twitch_train_de_mots/notes.md

 - Fixed the end screen when players have lost
 - Added the Change of lane feature that mixes up the letters
 - Add leaderboard for collected stars
+- Moved the overlay to the left of the screen when it appears

 # Word list
-- Add the word "ATOCA."
+- Add the word "ATOCA"